Coronaviruses are a large family of viruses that can cause illness in people and animals.

 COVID-19 was declared a Category I reportable disease by the State Epidemiologist per a memo issued on Feb.
 4, 2020.

-Recommendations for providers can be found on the CDC website.
+Recommendations for providers can be found on the Centers for Disease Control and Prevention website.

 Questions about the coronavirus?
 Contact us!